Last Updated: October 23, 2022

 Planning ahead for a future in which the old and the young people moving in need to co-exist happily is wonderful, but moving the older folks out before they need continuous help to conduct the activities of daily living doesn't speak well for the human potential for continuous growth and contribution to one's community.

-If you're a planning commission member in one of the naturally occurring retirement communities, it makes great sense to encourage the improvements that will assist the current aging population but also be popular with a variety of younger folks in the future.
+If you are a planning commission member in one of the naturally occurring retirement communities, it makes great sense to encourage the improvements that will assist the current aging population but also be popular with a variety of younger folks in the future.

-Think about how much easier it might be to take the baby and the toddler out for a walk if you could push the stroller up the ramp instead of dragging the toddler up steps that look really tall when you’re really short, all while carrying the baby.
+Think about how much easier it might be to take the baby and the toddler out for a walk if you could push the stroller up the ramp while carrying the baby instead of dragging the toddler up steps that look really tall when you’re really short.
 And then you still have to go back outside to get the stroller!

 Services to older adults in naturally occurring retirement communities may have to increase.
 These include "meals on wheels," as the lunch delivery service is called, or possibly a daily lunch at the senior center.
 In the U.S. both of these activities may be federally subsidized to some extent.